 What are growing pains?

-Growing pains involve your child’s musculoskeletal system, meaning his or her muscles and bones.
+Growing pains involve your child’s musculoskeletal system, meaning their muscles and bones.
 These pains usually make your child’s legs hurt.
 They are common in children between 3 and 12 years old and are typically not serious.
 Growing pains are not the same as a growth spurt.

 Growing pain symptoms can include:

-- Pain in your child’s shins (front of lower leg), calves (back of lower leg), thighs, or the area behind his or her knees.
+- Pain in your child’s shins (front of lower leg), calves (back of lower leg), thighs, or the area behind their knees

 - Pain in those areas that happens late in the day or during the night but goes away by morning.

 Growing pains vary from child to child.
 Sometimes growing pains last just a few minutes; other times they last a few hours.
 The pain may be mild, or it may be severe.
 Not all children have growing pains.
 However, if your child does have them, the pain may come and go with many days in between without pain.
 Children with severe cases may feel pain every day.